-Money at 30: Current Rewards (Current Music) App Review
+Money at 30: Current Rewards (Current Music) iOS App Review

 If you’ve been reading my reviews as of late, you’ll likely know that Instagram has become a surprising source of discovery for me when it comes to new financial apps and services.
 Naturally, it also frequently introduces me to other products.
 This includes the Mode Phone, which is apparently an Android phone that pays you to use it.
 Anyway, when I went to look closer at this phone, I discovered that it comes from the same people behind an app called Current Rewards — or Current Music, depending on if you’re looking in the App Store or at the app itself.
 Thus, before I decided whether or not to order a phone to review, I figured I should start with the original app.

 So how does Current Rewards work?
 Is it legit?
 And can you really earn cash and gift cards just for listening to music?
-Let’s dive into those questions and more, including my personal experience with the Current Music app.
+Let’s dive into those questions and more, including my personal experience with the Current Music app for iOS.

 What is Current Rewards/Current Music and How Does it Work?